 Allen A. Cannan, 79, of Natural Bridge

-Allen was born on August 4, 1942 in Lowville, New York to the late John H. & Lucy Mary (Wright) Cannan.
+He is predeceased by a sister, Shirley Hoch and brother Rodney J. Cannan.

+Allen enjoyed welding, woodworking, and had a passion for refinishing old furniture, he also loved riding his motorcycle and 4-wheeler.

-Arrangements are incomplete at this time and are being handled by the Lundy Funeral Home & Cremation Service, Inc. located at 500 State Street in Carthage, NY 13619.
+Arrangements are being handled by the Lundy Funeral Home & Cremation Service, Inc. located at 500 State Street in Carthage, NY 13619.
 Condolences in his memory can be made at www.lundyfuneralhome.com

 Copyright 2021 WWNY.
 All rights reserved.